aksommerville/egg2/README.md

 - - [ ] stdlib
 - - [ ] graf
 - - [ ] font
+- [ ] A web build for zennoniwa failed to detect a dirty file or something.
+Need to clean every time.
+Are we not applying '.d' files or something?
+- - Affects native too, evidently.
+Effects are unpredictable.
 - Minor things punted:
 - - [ ] project: Update Makefile for serving runtime
 - - [ ] project: README.md